openscad/statistics-scripts/README.md

 **Processing:**

-* make <version> will run OpenSCAD on all files with the given OpenSCAD version
+* make <version> will run OpenSCAD on all files with the given OpenSCAD version We expect to find OpenSCAD-<version>.app in ~/Desktop If any version was updated, rm -r results-<version> first

 **Post-processing:**

-* make comparison will build comparison.html, times.csv and comparison-preview.csv
+* 'make comparison' will build comparison.html, times.csv and comparison-preview.csv

 Notes: